 Mondly might be a fair choice for someone looking for an inexpensive way to learn the basics in a language before a trip.
 Beyond that, it won’t deliver much.
 It’s got some nifty motivational challenges that encourage you to practice regularly and it’s got some decent vocabulary practice, but the exercises and material are the same for all languages and levels.
 Review.

-Price: As little as $79 for three months and as much as $249 for 24 months.
+Price: As little as $36 for three months and as much as $199 for a lifetime subscription.

 Nearly everyone has heard of this resource, but that doesn’t make it a great one.
 The immersive technique that Rosetta Stone uses gets drearily boring after a while and offers nothing in the way of explanations.
 For most language learners, this isn’t the best way to go about the process.
 Review.